Back to home page

 The First Friends Project also raised sufficient funds in the summer of 2011 to purchase the parts to construct 62 smokeless stoves for the village.
 Members of our trekking group visited homes throughout the village and were shown the smokeless stoves now in each home in Basa.
 The villagers were especially proud of their own work in assembling the stoves and building chimneys into their homes.

-Smokeless stoves will have great health benefits for the villagers.
+Smokeless stoves will have significant health benefits for the villagers.
 Currently firewood is the primary fuel for heating and cooking.
 Villagers inhale carbon smoke every day of their lives.
-By significantly reducing the reliance on firewood there should be a great reduction in cardio-pulmonary problems and cataracts.
+By significantly reducing the reliance on firewood there should be a great reduction in cardio-pulmonary disease and cataracts.
 Smokeless stoves will also significantly reduce deforestation.
 Villagers were burning at least 9 sticks each day for cooking and heating.
-The smokeless stoves have reduce the number of sticks needed to 3 per day.
+The smokeless stoves have reduced the number of sticks needed to 3 per day.

 The Basa School Project was successfully completed as to fund raising in 2008.
 This project was intended to raise funds for the village school in Basa, Nepal in a remote area of the Solu region.
 Niru Rai is in charge of the distribution of funds, and he reports that, as of March 2009, the following improvements have been made to the School by use of the funds donated: